zackpi/proj-euler-z80/README.md

 .echo "Writing to stderr"
 .echo > rel/path "Writing to this file"
 .echo >> rel/path "Appending to this file"
+.echo > /home/abs/path "Writing to absolute path file" .echo >> /home/abs/path "Appending to absolute path file"

 ```

 #### error
-Print a value or string to a file or stderr during assembly.
+Print a value or string to stderr during assembly.

 ```
 .error "err_string"
 ```

 #### equ
 Create an equate for a constant value.
 Each place in the source code where `ALIAS` is found, the constant value is substituted.
-Equates can be used in expressions, and likewise, expressions can be used as the constant value for an alias as long as the value is predetermined at assembly.
+Equates can be used in expressions, and likewise, expressions can be used as the constant value for an alias as long as the value is predetermined at assembly-time.

 ```
 ALIAS 	.equ 64